Weight, exercise, and why your period might be late

 But how do prevent amenorrhea if you are an athlete, or if you do do a lot of exercise to the extent that it interferes with your menstrual cycle?
 Or do some professional athletes simply not menstruate?
 “There is a sweet spot for exercise,” says Dr. Gersh.
 “Too little or too much can cause harm.
 Extreme athletes suffer from severe oxidative stress to their bodies and will suffer significant consequences.
 Amenorrhea in an athlete is a powerful message that the amount of exercise they’re doing is too much and that instead of benefitting the body, it is causing them harm.
 Then, a decision must be made and priorities set.”

 If being underweight stops periods, then it might sound odd that being overweight and obese can also cause secondary amenorrhea.
-However, when you have an excess of fat cells producing oestrone, a type of oestrogen, then this mimics pregnancy.
-So, as your body thinks you are pregnant, you will stop ovulating, but this excess of oestrone continues to build up the womb lining.
+However, when you have an excess of fat cells producing oestrone,4 a type of oestrogen, this mimics pregnancy as levels of oestrone also rise during pregnancy.5 So, as your body thinks you are pregnant, you will stop ovulating, but this excess of oestrone continues to build up the womb lining.
 This can break down from time to time, causing a heavy and longer period when it does eventually arrive.
 It is said that losing even just five percent of your body weight can mean your regular cycle returns.

 Can amenorrhea be dangerous?